Convergence of the Preconditioned Proximal Point Method and Douglas-Rachford Splitting in the Absence of Monotonicity: The preconditioned proximal point method

 \begin{definition}[$\DRSRho$\hyp{}oblique weak Minty solutions] An operator \(T : \R^n \rightrightarrows \R^n\) is said to have $\DRSRho$\hyp{}oblique weak Minty solutions at (a nonempty set) \(\pazocal{S}^\star\subseteq\zer T\) for some symmetric matrix $\DRSRho\in\sym{n}$ if

-where the quadratic form \(\qindef{v}{\DRSRho} \dfn \langle v, Vv \rangle\).
-Whenever $V = \rho \I$ for some $\rho \in \R$, we use the notation of $\rho$\hyp{}weak Minty solutions. \end{definition} The generalization of the weak Minty condition to include a general symmetric matrix $\DRSRho$ instead of a scalar value $\rho$ permits a more detailed characterization of problem classes, which in turn will lead to tight results for the convergence of \ref{eq:PPPA-intro} and \ref{eq:DRS} (cf \Cref{sec:convergence DRS}).
+where the quadratic form \(\qindef{v}{\DRSRho} \coloneqq \langle v, Vv \rangle\).
+Whenever $V = \rho \I$ for some $\rho \in \R$, we refer to them as $\rho$\hyp{}weak Minty solutions. \end{definition} The generalization of the weak MVI to include a general symmetric matrix $\DRSRho$ instead of a scalar value $\rho$ permits a more detailed characterization of problem classes, which in turn will lead to tight results for the convergence of \ref{eq:PPPA-intro} and \ref{eq:DRS} (cf. \Cref{sec:convergence DRS}).

 The above definition can be further relaxed by requiring \eqref{def:WMVI} to hold instead on \((z,v)\in \graph T \cap (\range{(\M+T)^{-1}\M} \times \range{\M})\), where $\M$ is the preconditioner from \ref{eq:PPPA-intro}.
 Under this weaker condition, the results from \cref{thm:pppa,thm:PPPA:linear} are still satisfied since \eqref{def:WMVI} is invoked only at points in this restricted set (see \eqref{eq:PPPA-VWMVI-application}).
-We refrain from this relaxation given that it couples the problem class with the preconditioner and does not appear to lead to tighter sufficient conditions in terms of semimonotonicity (cf. \Cref{sec:drs:semi}).
+We refrain from using this relaxation given that it couples the problem class with the preconditioner and does not appear to lead to tighter sufficient conditions in terms of semimonotonicity (cf. \Cref{sec:drs:semi}).